 Mistake 1: Too Fine Coffee Grind Size

-Brewing coffee in a French Press requires a coarse and even grind — like when you’re making pour over coffee.
+Brewing coffee in a French Press requires a coarse and even grind — like when you’re making pour over coffee (like with a Chemex).
 If you don’t have a burr grinder you should consider getting one now.
 Look at my reviews of coffee grinders to find the right one for you!

 Mistake 2: Wrong Steeping Time